Architects: Andrés Jaque / Office for Political Innovation

-From the architect.
+Text description provided by the architects.
 Spanish practice Andres Jaque Arquitectos shared with us this great renovation in Plasencia, transforming an old and abandoned seminary into a residence for former priests and students.

 Catholic Church has defined historically territory superposing two occupation structures: